-2. PetAg KMR Kitten Milk Replacer Liquid, 11-oz can – Best Value
+2. PetAg KMR Kitten Milk Replacer Liquid – Best Value

 PetAg KMR Kitten Milk Replacer Liquid is our pick as the best kitten milk replacer for the money.
 It’s suitable for kittens, stressed cats, and even seniors.
 It has a similar amount of energy-providing protein as mother’s milk, and it comes pre-mixed so you can serve it as is.
 It uses real milk protein as well as eggs to make sure your cat has the nutrients it needs to grow into a healthy cat.
 Most of our cats seemed to enjoy this milk and lapped it right up.
 Each container provides 11-ounces of milk replacer.

 The downside we experienced while using PetAg KMR was that it gave a few of our kitten’s gas and loose stools.

 3. Thomas Labs Goatalac Goat Milk Replacer Supplement – Premium Choice

 Thomas Labs Goatalac Goat Milk Replacer Powder Puppy & Kitten Supplement is our premium choice milk replacer for kittens.
 It uses natural goat’s milk to create a protein-rich milk substitute not that different from a cat.
 It provides digestive enzymes and immunoglobulins to boost your kitten’s immune system to help them fight disease.
 It’s a powdered supplement, and each 12-ounce container will make 36-ounces of milk.